tc39/notes/meetings/2017-07/jul-25.md

 (Leo Balter)

-LBR: (Presents vision talk)
+LEO: (Presents vision talk)

-LBR: (closes the vision talk with suggestions)
+LEO: (closes the vision talk with suggestions)

 - Establish a public meta repo on GitHub for open and general discussions.
 - Recognize ECMAScript as a living standard, refer to the [latest draft](https://tc39.es/ECMA-262) and skip the year or edition numbers.